The host OS and TNSR use separate network namespaces to isolate their networking

 Namespaces in TNSR CLI Commands.
 For example, using

 dataplane shell starts a

 shell where all commands are executed in the

 host namespace shell, specific commands may be executed in the

 sudoor to be run from a shell as

 dp-exec, which may be run by any user and executes the given command in the dataplane namespace as the current user.

-host namespace shell, commands cannot be run in the
+dataplane namespace shell, commands may be executed in the

 sudo nsenter -t 1 -n -- <command>.
 This requires